 That sounds dangerous.
 Maybe it is.

 I’m not sure what one does with bottled lightning.
 Explode?
 Very possibly.

 I’m not positive just yet, but if you embrace the lightning as it strikes, as extremely painful as it is, you are going to feel your way out of life’s Category 5s on a newly highlighted path, unbroken, yet intensely changed.

-There is that fine print risk of exploding, but it sure sounds more productive than those “dance in the rain” and “look for rainbows” people.
+There is the fine print risk of exploding, which your heart will also feel anyway…but it sure beats those “dance in the rain” and “look for rainbows” people.